stakewise/v3-operator/README.md

 also can be done by the vault Operator by passing the `--harvest-vault` flag to the `start` command.
 Harvesting vault rewards simplifies calls to the vault contracts, e.g., you don't need to sync rewards before calling deposit.

+### Running execution and consensus nodes (optional)

+To operate the StakeWise Operator, you have to run your own execution and consensus nodes.
+Additionally, a validator client must be set up and running.
+The Operator CLI provides commands to automate the setup and installation of these nodes, eliminating the need for manual configuration.
+Validator keys are automatically imported from keystores, ensuring your validator client detects and manages them seamlessly.

 ## Prerequisites

 ### Execution node